radtriste/github-ci-bot/README.md

 ## Contributing

-If you have suggestions for how kie-github-ci-bot could be improved, or want to report a bug, open an issue!
+If you have suggestions for how kie-ci-bot could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).